johnrom/nimble/README.md

 Even if you're not impressed by the fact that one command can boot virtually unlimited sites (I mean, we had Vagrant/VVV already, right?) this new system has a number of benefits.

 The primary distinction is that MySQL, PHP, NGINX, Apache and associated software is isolated for each site.
 This means you can have different versions of each.
 Unreal!
+Just go to `_projects/yourproject.yml` and change the service/image to whatever version you would like.

 Additionally, there is a common configuration file: `docker-dev-common.yml`, whereby a change to this file can dramatically change the outcome of a `nimble up` for **all sites** using those templates!
 That means even though I already had 10 sites, I was able to set them all up with XDebug and PHPMyAdmin in minutes, not hours!

-Now that the benefits are out of the way, let's introduce three important features.
+Now that the benefits are out of the way, let's introduce the subcommands

-## Nimble Scripts
+## Nimble Subcommands

 ### `nimble create mysite`

 - creates folders
 - creates docker-compose.yml configuration
+- clones repository (if desired)
-- installs WordPress (like VV Create)
+- installs NPM (if desired)
-- installs NPM
+- installs WordPress (if desired)
 - adds `project.local`, `phpmyadmin.project.local` and `webgrind.project.local` to your `hosts` file.
 Webgrind will only work if you use `nimble up profile`

 What a boss!